 Before you learn Microsoft Project, you should first learn the terms in Microsoft Project.
 These terms are usually also general terms that you often find in Project Management.

-In using the microsft project application or when learning Microsoft Project, you not only need to first know the terms but also know the formulation, if any, so that later you will not be confused in using this application and not wrong in scheduling.
+In using the Microsoft project application or when learning Microsoft Project, you need first to know the terms and know the formulation, if any, so that later you will not be confused in using this application and avoid wrong in scheduling.

-Because each term can contain formulas whose variables are interconnected with one another and are closely related to the theories found in project management.
+It is because each term can contain formulas in which variables are interconnected with one another and are closely related to the theories found in Project Management.

-Here are the terms that you will encounter when using Microsoft Project and you need to be familiar in learning Microsoft Project for scheduling:
+Here are the terms that you will find when using Microsoft Project, and you need to be familiar in learning Microsoft Project for scheduling:

 Learning Terms in Microsoft Project